boazsegev/facil.io/docs/_SOURCE/0.7.x/fio.md

 Adds a callback to the list of callbacks to be called for the event.

-Callbacks will be called from last to first (last callback added executes first), allowing for logical layering of dependencies.
+Callbacks will be called using logical order for build-up and tear-down, according to the event's context.

 #### `fio_state_callback_remove`